 They don't look Professional.
 So, you have to write in a Proper Casing.
 Even if you wish to capitalize all the letters, you have to do so sparingly.
 You can't write the whole sentence in Capital Letters.

+Don't Write Like This:

 HEY, CHECKOUT THIS NEW DEAL